CharlesRh/secular-buddhism/eightfold-path/2-right-intention/03-goodwill.md

 ### From Intention to Action

-While goodwill begins as an intention, it naturally flows into action.
-Small acts of kindness—a genuine smile, a considerate gesture, a moment of full attention—strengthen the intention of goodwill and create ripples that extend beyond ourselves.
+While *abyapada* begins as an intention, it naturally flows into the active quality of *metta* and then into concrete actions.
+Small acts of kindness—a genuine smile, a considerate gesture, a moment of full attention—strengthen both our intention and our capacity for goodwill, creating ripples that extend beyond ourselves.

 Research suggests that acts of kindness benefit not only the receiver but also the giver, improving mood, reducing stress, and even enhancing physical health.[^1]